sylym/Design-and-Build-Project/ArduinoCar/README.md

 2. Capturing Images from the Car's Camera, Performing Object Detection, and Saving the Detected Image Results.
 3. Controlling the Car to Return.

+Note: [Virtual port mapping](images/virtual-port.png) is required to use the above features.

 ## Folder Structure

 The main folder structure of the project is as follows: